akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 ### Remove attributes as columns

-Click on «Clear» top of the screen to remove all current grid’s attributes, or use the “trash” icon to remove a a specific attribute from the grid.
+Click on «Clear» top of the screen to remove all current grid’s attributes, or use the “trash” icon to remove a specific attribute from the grid.
 You need to have at least one attribute as a column.

 Click on «Apply» to save your changes.
 Your customised grid will be displayed.